How you can save twice on a new 401(k)

 First, who’s eligible for the tax credits?

-Businesses that open a new qualified retirement plan in 2020 may be eligible.
+Businesses that open a new qualified retirement plan may be eligible.
 If they have fewer than 100 employees who made at least $5,000 in the previous year, and have at least one employee who is a non-highly compensated employee (NHCE).
-For 2020, an NHCE is an employee who made less than $125,00 in 2019 and did not own more than 5% of the business in 2019 or 2020.
+For 2021, an NHCE is an employee who made less than $125,00 in 2020 and did not own more than 5% of the business in 2020 or 2021.
 Read the full requirements to see if your business is eligible.

 Tax credit #1: Retirement Plans Startup Costs Credit